-The Center for Adaptive Systems of Brain-Body Interactions (CASBBI) recognizes that improving the quality of life of individuals with disabilities requires an in-depth understanding of the biopsychosocial factors underpinning the disabling condition.
+The Center for Adaptive Systems of Brain-Body Interactions (CASBBI) recognizes that improving the quality of life of individuals with disabilities requires an in-depth understanding of the interactions between the individual, their environment, and society.
 CASBBI brings together scientists, engineers, health care professionals, and community stakeholders to pursue transdisciplinary fundamental research and to create translational innovations aimed at challenges related to disability.
 In particular, our research focuses on chronic pain, movement impairment, autism spectrum disorders, and substance use disorder.

 CASBBI is led by Drs.
 Siddhartha Sikdar, Jim Thompson, and Lynn Gerber.